DeclanChidlow/vale.rocks/src/posts/i-got-a-flipper-zero.md

 In the same vein as the BadUSB functionality, it's handy as a remote for computers.
 You can pair it over Bluetooth or using its USB-C cable and do anything you might need.
 Acting as a clicker during presentations, as a media control, or as a mouse jiggler to feign activity are all super useful.

 The sub-GHz functionality is something I want to do more with.
 Most devices have [rolling codes](https://en.wikipedia.org/wiki/Rolling_code), which makes it difficult for the Flipper to interface with them, but there are definitely use cases I want to explore.
-Worth noting is that the charge port caps on Teslas respond to a sub-GHz signal and have no authentication or rolling codes.
-Do with this information as you will.
+Worth noting is that the charge port covers on Teslas respond to a sub-GHz signal and have no authentication or rolling codes.[^1] Do with this information as you will.

 The NFC functionality is also pretty neat.
 Most cards are encrypted, but things like Amiibo are fair game.
 Sure beats carrying a plastic figure around.